various reservoirs have been developed to capture surface water to supply customers on the Coastal Plain

 New threats to water quality generate new expenses for treating water to ensure it meet Safe Drinking Water Act standards.
 Until 2024 there was no Maximum Contaminant Level (MCL) in drinking water to limit the per- and polyfluoroalkyl substances (PFAS).
 They were also known as "forever chemicals," because their especially persistent carbon-fluorine bond prevented degredation into smaller molecules.

 Proposals for different PFAS standards produced different cost estimates.
 When the Environmental Protection Agency planned to set Maximum Contaminant Level PFAS standards at 4ppt (four parts per trillion), the Federal agency projected that utilities would have to spend $777 million to $1.2 billion to comply.
 The American Water Works Association had a far different estimate, and suggested costs could reach $37 billion.
-Howevr, a Maximum Contaminant Level standard of 10ppt would affect only 2% of the utilities supplying public drinking water.9
+However, a Maximum Contaminant Level standard of 10ppt would affect only 2% of the utilities supplying public drinking water.9

 The treatment process in drinking water treatment plants is very similar to not only natural processes, but also to how sewage is treated in wastewater treatment plants.
 Solids are removed, chemicals are added/UV light used to kill protozoa and disrupt the DNA of bacteria/viruses, and the final product is inspected before being released.
 Water that leaves a public drinking water plant is pure enough for human consumption.
 Once it enters the pipes, there is a risk of contamination.
 In rare cases, cracks in the drinking water pipes (created by settling, or tree roots) may allow contaminated groundwater to get into the drinking water distribution system.
 Most often, however, contamination is introduced at the very end of the distribution process, especially in residences with lead or copper pipes.

-When the drinking water gets to our houses, we may percolate it through coffee grounds, mix it with frozen lemonade, or drink the water straight.
+When the drinking water gets to houses, residents may percolate it through coffee grounds, mix it with frozen lemonade, or drink the water straight.
 However, we also use drinking water to cook pasta for 8 minutes at a roiling boil.
 We use drinking water to take showers, clean laundry, flush away waste in toilets, and water lawns.
 In many Virginia communities, we use drinking water to supply hydrants for fighting fires.
 As little as 5-10% of the "drinking" water produced by the Fairfax County drinking water plant on Route 123 near Lorton will actually be swallowed by humans.

 Virginia-American Water Company service area (Dale City, in Prince William County)

-Prince William County Mapper
+Source: Prince William County Mapper

 Different utilities charge different fees for the water that they sell - and some water companies are for-profit businesses.
 A comparison produced by the Fairfax Water utility in 2010 showed that Fairfax Water charged the lowest rate of any utility in Northern Virginia.10